 Ramadan And Meal Frequency

-This is because the evidence for nutrient timing is not as strong as some might assert.
+As mentioned above, the evidence for nutrient timing is not as strong as some might think.
 Not all studies show it works.
 While I do feel timing meals may have some benefits for older adults and “athletes,” I don’t think most people have to worry about this.
 I point you to this review article for those who want to know more.